FAIMS/FAIMS2-Documentation/docs/Unit+Testing+for+Modules.md

         └── test.sh

 Suppose also that our current working directory is `path/to/module`.
-Now, we\'d like to run our unit tests, so we execute `tests/test.sh` from the terminal.
-Assuming that our ui\_logic.bsh file can run without exceptions, we will see something like the following:
+Now, we'd like to run our unit tests, so we execute `tests/test.sh` from the terminal.
+Assuming that our ui_logic.bsh file can run without exceptions, we will see something like the following:

     $ tests/test.sh